zinzy/zinzy.website-v3/content/posts/2024-07-18-eating-with-hands.md

 Don't eat with your hands, because people will call you an animal.

-This is the hypervigilance or a brain on racial trauma.
+This is the hypervigilance of a brain on racial trauma.
 They are daily choices I make to prevent myself from experiencing danger; some colossal and perceived, though the bulk of it real, ongoing and usually too small to count as what feels like a true argument for protest.

 ---